 ROI is a measure of how well your money has been spent.
 It’s easiest to understand if you think about returns – what do I get for my investment?
 But it can also be calculated as profit versus price paid (or time invested).
 The ROI Calculator will help give an idea when comparing different investments and showing their effectiveness.

-You don’t want to get too far ahead of yourself, but it’s important that you start planning for your retirement as soon as possible.
-You may be wondering how much money I will need to live comfortably.
+You don’t want to get too far ahead of yourself, but you must start planning for your retirement as soon as possible.
+For example, you may wonder how much money I will need to live comfortably.
 Our retirement calculator can help answer this question and more!

 Retirement Withdrawal Calculator

 As you get closer to retirement, one of the most important questions you’ll need to answer is how much money you can safely spend each month.
-If you’re not careful, you could easily run out of money and have to go back to work!
+If you’re not careful, you could quickly run out of money and have to return to work!

-Luckily, our retirement withdrawal calculator can help you figure out the right monthly budget for your golden years.
-This tool considers factors like your age, life expectancy, investment portfolio, and more.
+Our retirement withdrawal calculator can help you determine the proper monthly budget for your golden years.
+This tool considers age, life expectancy, investment portfolio, and more.
 With it, you can rest assured that you’re spending responsibly and won’t have to worry about running out of money.

-So if you’re nearing retirement and trying to figure out how much you can safely spend each month, be sure to check out our retirement withdrawal calculator.
+So if you’re nearing retirement and trying to figure out how much you can safely spend each month, check out our retirement withdrawal calculator.
 It’ll help you enjoy your retirement years worry-free!

 Life Insurance Calculator